Ibarapa North

 Ibarapa North is a Local Government Area in Oyo State, Nigeria.
 It was created in 1996 from old Ifeloju L.G.
 Its headquarters are in the town of Ayete.
 Other notable towns in the LG are Tapa and Igangan.
 Each of the towns has quite a number of villages.
 The current chairman is Lateef Adebayo Lawal (PDP).

-The major markets within the LG include Ajise, Obada, Alaagbaa, Alabi, Konko, Oja-Isale etc.
+The major markets within the LG include Ajise, Obada, Alaagbaa, Alabi, Konko, Oja-Isale Oke Ola etc.